Home > Motherboards > Best B450s

 You're going to see a lot of MSI in our recommendations here, but for good reason as they undoubtedly have some of the best B450 motherboards on the market overall for various reasons.

-Most of MSI's B450 boards are great choices, partly based on their price vs performance/features, but also partly because of their latest "Max" range of boards which were released after their initial B450 range, which come with larger BIOS chips to avoid compatibility issues with the latest Ryzen 3000 BIOS versions (as we explained a while back in this article).
+Most of MSI's B450 boards are great choices, partly based on their price vs performance/features, but also partly because of their latest "Max" range of boards which were released after their initial B450 range, which come with larger BIOS chips to avoid compatibility issues with Ryzen 3000 BIOS versions (as we explained a while back in this article).

+If on a budget and you're looking for the cheapest B450 that's still good quality and reliable, with a nice set of features, the B450 Pro-VDH Max is our top pick (if you're also after a mATX (Micro ATX) model for smaller cases).
 It's not the most amazing looking board, but that isn't an issue for most budget builders where maximizing aesthetics is not a concern.
 Besides, it doesn't look that bad, and the motherboard isn't something you see much of once your system is built anyway as your other parts mostly cover the board.

-And that's assuming you have a see-through side panel on your case; if you don't, it wouldn't matter if your mobo was a funky pale green abomination resembling Yoda's soup in ESB.
+And that's assuming you have a see-through side panel on your case; if you don't, it wouldn't matter if your motherboard was a funky pale green abomination resembling Yoda's soup in ESB.
 If you have a larger case (even a roomier mid tower) and want to "fill out" your build a bit more with a full-sized ATX board, I'd get the B450-A Pro Max instead though (see next).

 2. MSI B450-A Pro Max (Best Budget ATX B450)